carpentries/instructor-training/_episodes/08-motivation.md

 - "Accessibility benefits everyone."
 ---

-In the morning we covered some educational research and how we can apply it to teaching Carpentries workshops.
-Part of this afternoon will cover another important aspect of being a Carpentries Instructor: fostering a positive learning environment.

 Teaching and learning are not the same process.
-As we have seen so far, there are many things an instructor can do to facilitate the cognitive processes necessary for learning to occur.
+As we have seen so far, there are many things an instructor can do when teaching to facilitate the cognitive processes necessary for learning to occur.
 But any technique can fall flat when learners are not motivated.
 And demotivation is contagious!
 Indeed "the students just are not motivated" is a common refrain among teachers facing burn-out after years of ineffectual effort.